CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 ## Data access for Data Applicant
 ### Step 1: Login
-Login to SD Apply is possible with either user identity federation systems (Haka, Virtu and Elixir login) or with CSC account at <https://sd-apply.csc.fi>.
+Login to SD Apply is possible with either user identity federation systems (Haka, Virtu and ELIXIR login) or with CSC account at <https://sd-apply.csc.fi>.
 The interface is compatible with all modern web browsers.

 !!! note
     Always use the same identity provider when you log in to SD Apply because all your actions are connected to your login identity.